More about Deepak R M

 About our Managing Partner & Executive SAP Program Advisor

 Deepak is the founder and managing partner of our SAP project advisory services practice.
-As the managing partner he leads the practice and also serves customers fulltime at client location as executive SAP program advisor.
+As the managing partner he leads the practice and also serves customers fulltime at client location as executive SAP program manager.
 He has led several SAP projects as an executive program advisor since 2005 providing independent oversight to large and complex SAP implementations including global rollouts.
 Some of his client projects include Luxottica Retail, Government of Canada, General Mills, DuPont, Eastman Kodak, Rohm & Haas (now Dow Chemicals), Clariant, BASF, EyeMed Vision Insurance and Invista.
 He has also provided short term executive consultations to CIO, CEO and executive leadership of large corporations in selection of systems integrator, conducting QA reviews and offering strategic advice to resolve complex situations on their projects.

 Prior to establishing the SAP project advisory service, he worked with SAP America for 8 years in several project delivery and leadership roles.
 His area of expertise with SAP include diverse industries such as public sector, manufacturing, retail, insurance, healthcare, chemicals, consumer goods, financial services, etc. Deepak holds Masters of Science in Engineering from Purdue University at West Lafayette.